-The Town Hall or City Hall is the chief administrative office that runs the town or city.
-They often maintain records on their jurisdiction, making them an important source for court records.
+Town Halls and City Halls in Lee County are the chief administrative offices that runs towns and cities in Lee County, AL. They often maintain records on their jurisdiction, making them an important source for Lee County court records.
 Town and City Hall court records can include case records for felonies and misdemeanors, criminal violations, bankruptcies, divorces, and other legal matters.
-Many Town and City Halls provide online access to court records.
+Town and City Halls provide online access to Lee County court records.

 Opelika City Hall Opelika AL 501 S 10th St 36801 334-705-5190

 Waverly Town Hall Auburn AL 2094 Patrick St 36879 334-887-6453

 Lee County Courts maintain records on their cases and make these public records available upon request, making them an important source for Lee County, AL court records.
 These records can include Lee County criminal records for felonies and misdemeanors, criminal violations, and traffic infractions.
 Courts may also have records on civil court cases, including bankruptcies, divorces, adoptions, tax court records, and other legal transactions.
 Courts provide Lee County court records for online requests.